What Makes Decks Different

 Fasteners

 Low-maintenance decking needs special screws for a clean, finished appearance.
-Fascia requires special fascia screws to secure the thinner material.
+Fascia requires unique screws depending on the material to secure the thinner fascia or riser boards.
 Grooved decking fasteners are not all universal, choose according to the decking brand you're using.

 Types of Deck Screws